 “I assume that you have a point, Mr. Cato.”

 “Well, sir.
 It seems to me that we have all committed murder in God’s sight.
 We are all guilty of breaking His law.
 We all deserve death, including you, Isaac.”

 “That may be, Mr. Cato, but I have lived my entire life expecting to kill these two gentlemen, and I fully intend to do so.
 Someone will die today.”

 “Then I will take their place, just like Jesus took my place.
 Don’t you see?
-Jesus made it possible for us to be saved, because he paid the ultimate price for our freedom.
+Jesus made it possible for us to be saved, because He paid the ultimate price for our freedom.
 I don’t know why God allowed the holocaust to happen.
 I just know that God was there.
 Sometimes He doesn’t make sense.
 Our ways aren’t His ways and our thoughts aren’t His thoughts.
-I can’t explain why bad things like wars and ethnic cleansings take place, except that we are all sinners, but I can tell you that God will forgive us of our sins.
-Even the Blitz Brothers, yourself included, Mr. Jacobs.”
+I can’t explain why bad things like wars and ethnic cleansing take place, except that we are all sinners, but I can tell you that God will forgive us of our sins.
+Even the Blitz Brothers.
+You included, Mr. Jacobs.”